 Have you ever experienced a cold that wouldn’t go away?
 If symptoms of nasal drainage and blockage persist for more than 10 days or worsen after they start getting better, there’s a high possibility you have sinusitis, an infection or inflammation of the sinuses.

 Sinuses are hollow spaces around the nose that connects to nose through narrow channels.
-Sinusitis is a common condition where the sinuses (cavities) around nasal passages become inflamed and swollen associated with a severe headache.
+Sinusitis is a common condition where the sinuses (cavities) around nasal passages become inflamed and swollen associated with severe headache.

 Sinusitis, also called rhinosinusitis on the grounds that the symptoms involve both the nose and the sinuses.
 The inflammation develops when viruses or bacteria infect the sinuses (often during a cold) and begin to multiply.
 This causes the sinus lining to swell, blocking the channels that drain the sinuses.
 The mucus and pus get accumulated in the nose and sinus cavities.
 For others, the inflammation may be due to the body’s reaction to other happenings in the environment but, not be an infection.